f5devcentral/f5-bd-ansible-provisioner-docs/docs/build_environment.rst

 Once the provisioner has run successfully and infrastructure has been spun up.

-All the workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is succesful.
+All the workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is successful.

-Example: Make sure to go to the provisioner directoy
+Example: Make sure to go to the provisioner directory

 .. code::